 - Metering system is an important facet of any electricity distribution utility.
-Capital expenditure is planned for purchasing Meters, CT/Seals etc. for the following activities: - o New electric connections/enhancement of load and for energy accounting for DT meters/Interface meters etc. with smart meters - o Installation and replacement of consumer/DT/feeder meters with smart meters to comply with Ministry of Power notification. - Replacement of defective energy meters based on the past trend of defective meters replaced. - o Replacement of static electronic meters which are vulnerable to theft. - o Replacement of old electromechanical meters in a phased manner. - Releasing solar net meters under the GERC Net Metering Regulations, 2016.
+Capital expenditure is planned for purchasing Meters, CT/Seals etc. for the following activities: - New connections/enhancement of load and for energy accounting for DT meters/Interface meters, etc. with smart meters.